jheddings/indigo-pmset/README.md

 Update intervals in the plugin config are used to define how frequently power information should be collected.

 The plugin will update device states depending on the current power status.
-If the plugin determines that external power is on and all batteries are above a critical monitoring threshold, the "standard update interval" will be used.
-If external power is down or any batteries are below the critical threshold, the plugin will use the "critical update interval" to refresh device states.
+If any batteries are below the critical threshold, the plugin will use the "critical update interval" to refresh device states.
+Otherwise, the "standard update interval" will be used.

 ## Devices